Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Interoperability in Blockchain

 \subsubsection{Cardano}

 Cardano \cite{cardano} is a blockchain platform that evolved to solve the scalability and performance bottlenecks of Ethereum.
 It uses a modified version of Proof of Stake (PoS) called 'Ouroboros' to reach consensus in the network.
-Cardano wants to improve the performance of blockchains by having more transactions at lower costs and tries to achieve it by separating transactions from the computation.
-Cardano has two operation layers: Cardano Settlement Layer (CSL) and Cardano Computation Layer (CCL).
+Cardano aims to improve the performance of blockchains by having more transactions at lower costs and attempts to achieve this by separating transactions from the computation.
+Cardano has two operational layers: the Cardano Settlement Layer (CSL) and the Cardano Computation Layer (CCL).
 The CSL has information regarding accounts and balances, and manages the assets in the network.
-The CCL deals with the execution of smart contracts and other computational activities.
+CCL deals with the execution of smart contracts and other computational activities.
 For the development process, Cardano proposes two languages: \textit{Plutus} and \textit{Marlowe}. \textit{Plutus} is Cardano’s smart contract language and it is based on \textit{Haskell}, a functional programming language. \textit{Marlowe} is a domain-specific language to support decentralised finances.
 Cardano uses node-to-node inter-process communication (IPC) to share transaction details with other entities (sidechains) which are connected to its mainnet.